ShapeCrawler/ShapeCrawler/README.md

     }
 }
 ```

-# Known Issue
-**Font Size** is a tricky part of PowerPoint document structure since obtaining this value leads to parsing different presentation layers —  Slide, Slide Layout or Slide Master.
-Hence, If you note that font size was incorrect defined, please report [an issue](https://github.com/ShapeCrawler/ShapeCrawler/issues) with attaching your pptx-file example.

 # Feedback and Give a Star! :star:
 The project is in development, and I’m pretty sure there are still lots of things to add in this library.
 Try it out and let me know your thoughts.